SystemsApproach/ops/lifecycle.rst

   Note that every *patch* does not necessarily equal every *commit*, as it is not uncommon to make multiple changes to an "in development" version, sometimes denoted ``3.2.4-dev``, for example.
-This ``VERSION`` file is primarily used by developers, as a convenient way to keep track of the current version number.
+This ``VERSION`` file is used by developers to keep track of the current version number, but as we saw in Section 4.3.2, it also serves as a trigger for a Jenkins job that potentially publishes a new Docker or Helm artifact.

 * The commit that does correspond to a finalized patch is also tagged (in the repo) with the corresponding semantic version number.
 In